 A research philosophy rooted in sustainability

 “It is not only the research that we conduct that supports community sustainability,” tells NREL researcher Dr. Stacy Lynn, “it is the fact that the research is being driven by community needs and their active engagement with NREL researchers.”
-Dr. Lynn credits senior researcher Dr. Robin Reid with founding this philosophy at NREL.
+Dr. Lynn credits senior researcher Dr. Robin Reid for being a leader in this movement to engage with communities.
 Over the years, Dr. Reid, who holds a joint appointment at NREL and Center for Collaborative Conservation, has championed a community-led approach to natural resource research and shaped the way that NREL tackles community sustainability.
 Here are some examples of how that philosophy is being practiced at NREL today.

 Community Ecology Research Agenda for East Africa